 Acquisition in 2016

 WellCentive is a provider of cloud-based population health management and data analytics solutions, headquartered in Alpharetta, Georgia.
-Founded in 2005, the company focuses on transforming complex data from various points of care into actionable insights that enhance comprehensive care management and facilitate collaboration among payers.
-WellCentive's services support preventive care, evidence-based chronic disease management, and clinical integration, enabling its clients to participate in performance-based reimbursement programs.
-The company delivers significant value to its customers, generating over $500 million annually in value-based revenue by improving health outcomes for approximately 30 million patients, utilizing intelligence derived from 1.5 billion data points each month.
+Founded in 2005, the company specializes in transforming complex data from various points of care into actionable insights that facilitate comprehensive care management and enhance collaboration between payers and providers.
+WellCentive's analytics support preventive care, evidence-based chronic disease management, and clinical integration, while also enabling participation in performance-based and risk-based reimbursement programs.
+The company generates significant value for its customers, reportedly delivering over $500 million annually in value-based revenue by improving health outcomes for approximately 30 million patients, utilizing insights derived from 1.5 billion customer data points each month.

 PathXL